gonalvarez05/Diamonds-Project/README.md

 ## **Overwiew**

 In this project, I made an exploratoy analysis of a diamonds dataset with pandas, matplotlib, seaborn and tableau.
-The main goal was to analyse how the distinct variables affect to the price of the diamond.
+The main goal was to analyse how the distinct variables affect to the price of the diamond and create a model to predict the price of another dataset of diamonds that we didn´t had the price.

 ## **Data**